Sankalpa-01/NerveConnect_Web/README.md

 ### 3. Set Environment Variables
 Create a .env file in the root of the project and add the following variables.
-Get this from your PostgreSQL provider (e.g., Railway, Render) DATABASE_URL=postgresql://user:password@localhost:5432/nerveconnect
+Get this from your PostgreSQL provider (e.g., Railway, Render), DATABASE_URL=postgresql://user:password@localhost:5432/nerveconnect

-A strong, random string for signing JWTs JWT_SECRET=your_super_secret_key_here
+A strong, random string for signing JWTs, JWT_SECRET=your_super_secret_key_here

-Your Google AI Studio API Key for Gemini GEMINI_API_KEY=your_gemini_api_key
+Your Google AI Studio API Key for Gemini, GEMINI_API_KEY=your_gemini_api_key

 ### 4. Push Database Schema